fergonco/fergonco.github.io/_drafts/2017-08-07-Traffic prediction based on public transport performance in Pays de Gex (III).md

 ![](/assets/tpg/dfd0.png)

-## Road network
+## Public transport network

-Before we analyze the data we have to explain how the database is organized: how the road network data is stored in the database and how the real time data the system gathers references this network.
+Before we analyze the data we have to explain how the database is organized: how the public transport network data is stored in the database and how the real time data the system gathers references this network.

-The road network is based on [OpenStreetMap](http://openstreetmap.org/).
+All the network data is provided by [OpenStreetMap](http://openstreetmap.org/).
 The Overpass API allows to download an XML file containing the nodes and paths that form the road network in that area:

 	wget 'http://overpass-api.de/api/map?bbox=5.9627,46.2145,6.1287,46.2782' -O network.osm.xml